 1. Start with One Meal

 Getting started with any new habit takes time.
-Eating mindfully can be tough to do all the time, but you can practice with a single meal or even part of a meal.
-Try paying attention to hunger cues before you begin eating or tune into the feelings of satiety at the end of a meal—these are great ways to begin an attention practice.
+Creating mindful eating habits can be tough to do all the time, but you can practice with a single meal or even part of a meal.
+Try paying attention to hunger cues and your food choices before you begin eating or tune into the feelings of satiety at the end of a meal—these are great ways to begin an attention practice.

 2. Remove Distractions from View